LIGO Detector Characterization in the first half of the fourth Observing run: Introduction

 The \ac{DetChar} group carries out a variety of regular activities to monitor noise and provide data-quality information to searches.
 The \ac{LIGO} \ac{DetChar} summary pages~\cite{duncan_macleod_2024_10999143} provide detector-site and off-site scientists, technicians, and staff an overview of the performance of the \ac{LIGO} detectors and environmental monitors through a series of regularly updated webpages.
-The summary pages centralize plots, figures of merit, and links to additional resources for analyses of the \ac{GW} strain data and various detector subsystems.
-During Observing runs, members of the DetChar group participate in data-quality shifts, which utilize the summary pages to closely monitor the performance of the detector.
+Apart from the primary gravitational wave channel that records the strain, there are thousands of auxiliary channels monitoring the state of environment and various detector components.
+The summary pages centralize plots, figures of merit, and links to additional resources for analyses of the \ac{GW} strain data and various detector subsystems and auxiliary channels.
+During Observing runs, members of the \ac{DetChar} group participate in data-quality shifts, which utilize the summary pages to closely monitor the performance of the detector.
 Members also engage in event validation shifts in order to assess any data-quality issues near and during the time of \ac{GW} signals~\cite{LIGO:2021ppb}.
 Finally, the \ac{DetChar} group works together with \ac{GW} analysis efforts to construct data-quality products in order to avoid noise contamination in \ac{GW} analyses (see \sref{data_qual}.)

 Data recorded by the \ac{LIGO} detectors can be characterized as generally Gaussian and stationary with non-Gaussian noise appearing in several forms: 1) short-duration artifacts, often referred to as ``glitches'', which are typically broadband in nature; 2) persistent or slowly time-varying, broadband artifacts; 3) persistent or slowly time-varying, narrowband artifacts, often referred to as ``lines''~\cite{LIGOScientific:2019hgc}.
 Typically, glitches impact transient \ac{GW} searches and parameter estimation of candidate transient \ac{GW} events but do not strongly impact searches for persistent \ac{GW}.
 Similarly, lines impact persistent \ac{GW} searches but do not strongly impact searches and parameter estimation for transient \ac{GW}.
 Persistent broadband artifacts impact all types of searches because the artifacts elevate the noise background.